Dr. Seyed M. Aghili, Department Head

 The Department of Electrical Engineering and Computer Science offers a Bachelor of Science in Engineering with concentrations in computer engineering and electrical engineering.

 - To prepare graduates to practice engineering and to be successful in solving the engineering problems encountered in industry, government, or private practice;

 - To provide graduates with the motivation and skills to advance into positions of increased responsibility and to pursue continuing education or graduate studies; and

 - To produce graduates who are not only ethical and professional as engineers but also responsible members of their communities and the larger society.

 The engineering curriculum consists of general education courses, core engineering courses, and concentration courses.
 The core courses are required for all engineering students and include study in chemistry, English, humanities, mathematics, physics, and basic engineering sciences.
 Core courses extend from the freshman year into the senior year.
-The concentration courses form a coherent unit in electrical engineering and are taken during their junior and senior years.
+The concentration courses form a coherent unit in computer or electrical engineering and are taken during their junior and senior years.

 Registration as a professional engineer continues to become increasingly important in the future of engineering, and seniors are encouraged to take the Fundamentals of Engineering examination (formerly the Engineer-in-Training examination) prior to graduation.

 Enrollment in Upper-level Courses

 Enrollment in upper-level (300/400-level) courses requires completion of the following courses with a grade of C or better.
 Admission to the program also requires a GPA of 2.5 or better (calculated after completing 30 or more hours that count toward the engineering degree).